diem/diem/specifications/consensus/README.md

 * otherwise
     - pull transactions from mempool to form a `payload`, excluding pending transactions already used (by calling `block_store.path_from_root(hqc.certified_block().id())`)
     - use the current UNIX time in microseconds as a `timestamp`
-* construct a BlockData as following, and sign the lcs serialized hash with consensus key to construct a Block
+* construct a BlockData as following, and sign the bcs serialized hash with consensus key to construct a Block

   ```rust
   BlockData {